CodeForSocialGood/calltocode.org/docs/CONTRIBUTING.md

 - The **story id** looks like `#153540677`
 - The **story name** looks like `Encrypt password`

 Stories in the backlog that say `Start` are available for starting.
+They are prioritized top-down, but can really be done in any order.

 ### For feature & bug stories, hit...